All Party Parliamentary Group on Psychology

-Founded in 2017, the All Party Parliamentary Group (APPG) for Psychology is a cross-party group of members of parliament from both the commons and the lords.
+Founded in 2017, the All Party Parliamentary Group (APPG) on Psychology is a cross-party group of members of parliament from both the commons and the lords.

-The British Psychological Society (BPS) provides the Secretariat to the All Party Parliamentary Group for Psychology
+The British Psychological Society (BPS) provides the Secretariat to the All Party Parliamentary Group on Psychology

 The BPS is the learned and professional body for psychologists in the United Kingdom.
 The Society is a registered charity and has over 50,000 members.

 Under its Royal Charter, the objective of the BPS is "to promote the advancement and diffusion of the knowledge of psychology pure and applied and especially to promote the efficiency and usefulness of members by setting up a high standard of professional education and knowledge".

 As such the Society is committed to providing evidence, expertise and advice, and promoting the highest standards in learning and teaching, professional practice and research.